New World Shadows

-New World Shadows is the fifth full-length studio album of Omnium Gatherum.
-The album was released in Germany, Austria and Switzerland on February 4.
-2011, Finland, Sweden and Hungary on February 9., the rest of Europe on February 7. and North America on March 1.
+New World Shadows is the fifth studio album by Finnish melodic death metal band Omnium Gatherum.
+It was released in Germany, Austria and Switzerland on 4 February 2011, Finland, Sweden and Hungary on 9 February, the rest of Europe on 7 February, and North America on 1 March.

-The album is the band's first to be released via Lifeforce Records.
+It is the band's first to be released via Lifeforce Records.

 Track listing

 All songs written by Jukka Pelkonen and Markus Vanhala.